anebz/cloud/Accreditations/aws_developer_associate.md

 * Max file size is 5GB.
 To upload larger files, use multi-part upload
 * Object locking for concurrent updates not supported
+* First-time PUTs are strongly consistent read-after-write
-* PUT is eventually consistent: when immediately listing the keys within a bucket after uploading a file, the object might not appear in the list
+* Overwrite PUT is eventually consistent: when immediately listing the keys within a bucket after uploading a file, the object might not appear in the list
 * DELETE is eventually consistent: when trying to read/list a recently deleted bucket, S3 might return the deleted data
 * To improve performance when many files are uploaded/downloaded, add a hash prefix to the folder or if all files are in the same folder, add the key prefix to the object
 * A sucessful upload results in a HTTP 200 result code and MD5 checksum